 This course is divided into 5 units, which are divided into lessons.
-For this course there are 39 lessons, where each lesson corresponds to a textbook chapter.
+Each lesson is designed to take about one to two weeks to complete with the assumption that the student has other courses and extracurricular activities.
+For this course there are 29 lessons, where each lesson corresponds to a textbook chapter.
 This is ample for a full academic year of study.
-This "Explorations" course is a lower level version of our Conceptual Integrated Science course covering about the same content but in less depth and with lessons that are easier to complete within a week.
-This course is comprehensive and best accomplished over a full academic year.
 We say that it is "integrated" in that we bring forward applications of one area of science while discussing another.
-For example, in describing the physics concept of inertia, we show how this applies to the inner workings of our ears and our sense of balance.
+For example, in describing the physics of light, we show how this applies to the inner workings of our eyes, which, in turn, are sensitive to visible light in great part because of the chemical composition of our atmosphere.